kelong/JuniorRoute/documentation/1.0/url_resolvers.markdown

 resolver.Absolute("relative");
 {% endhighlight %}

-In the below example, an absolute URL is resolved from a route name:
+In the below example, an absolute URL is resolved from a route name.

 {% highlight csharp %}
 var resolver = new UrlResolver(routeCollection, httpRuntime);